 - Hold the mentee responsible and accountable.
 Encourage the mentee to generate their own solutions, and make it clear that they must accept full responsibility for their personal choices.
 Good people won’t want it to work any other way.
 Most people learn best from making mistakes, so you have to let them fail sometimes.

 Today’s learner-centered mentoring is a dynamic and two-way relationship that involves critical reflection and full participation in short period increments by both partners.
-The mentor assumes a role of a facilitator.
+The mentor assumes the role of a facilitator.
 The mentee becomes a proactive and equal partner, helping direct the relationship and set its goals.

 The primary responsibility of a startup founder is to provide vision and leadership.
 Use five-minute mentoring as one tool and stick to it with unwavering zeal.
 There’s nothing worse than getting off course and entering areas that lead you away from the primary track.
 Your greatest contribution is maintaining focus and guiding the team.
 Give it a try.
 You’ll get your time back and real respect.